tederer/octowatch-videoservice/README.md

 }
 ```

 Each message consists of a JSON object with two properties.
 The "type" specifies the message type and "content" contains the data object that belongs to the message.
-The following figure shows the communication between the Video Service and a web server as a sequence diagram.
+The following figure shows the communication between the Video Service and a Web Server as a sequence diagram.

 ![Communication between the Video Service and a Web Server](images/remote_control_interface_sequence_diagram.png)

-The Video Service informs the web server about the capabilities of the camera module and their current values as soon as the TCP connection has been established.
-The following shows an abbreviated output of a "capabilities" message.
+The Video Service informs the Web Server about the capabilities of the camera module and their current values as soon as the TCP connection has been established.
+The following listing shows an abbreviated output of a "capabilities" message.
 It describes which settings of the camera module can be changed.
 For each capability, the expected data type, the range in which the value must lie and the default value to be used are specified.

 ```javascript
 {